-The daily number of laboratory-confirmed COVID-19 cases steadily increased until mid-July 2020, following which daily numbers of new cases decreased steadily, flattening around mid-September through to early November, when they began to increase (Figure 1).
-From December through to early January, the daily number of laboratory-confirmed COVID-19 cases increased rapidly, followed by a rapid decrease through to the end of February 2021, after which case counts have remained steady.
+The daily number of laboratory-confirmed COVID-19 cases steadily increased until mid-July 2020, following which daily numbers of new cases decreased steadily, flattening around mid-September through to early November 2020, when they began to increase (Figure 1).
+From December 2020 through to early January 2021, the daily number of laboratory-confirmed COVID-19 cases increased rapidly, followed by a rapid decrease through to the end of February 2021.
+During March 2021, case counts remained approximately steady.
+Case counts steadily increased during April and early May 2021.

 Figure 1.
 Daily number of laboratory-confirmed COVID-19 cases (above) and daily numbers of laboratory-confirmed COVID-19 cases, hospital admissions, and deaths (below), by date of symptom onset (missing data imputed; medians and 95% quantiles of imputed time series are shown), South Africa (last date included: 01 April 2021).
-Daily numbers of confirmed laboratory-confirmed response to the bottom panel are shown on the right-hand y axis.
+Daily numbers of laboratory-confirmed COVID-19 cases in the bottom panel are shown on the right-hand y axis.